Full Service Medication Dispensary

 Regulatory Compliance and Advocacy

-Regulatory compliance is essential and in the high-volume veterinary teaching hospital environment there is often grey area.
+Regulatory compliance is essential and in the high-volume veterinary teaching hospital environment there is often a grey area.
 Our pharmacists work closely with hospital administration and University-wide and state agencies to ensure compliance.
 There are also efforts to ensure our students are educated on regulatory compliance topics that will be relevant in practice.
 A VTH pharmacist is also actively involved with ISVMA through the Regulatory Committee which involves evaluating and providing input on potential stances for the organization to take on proposed legislation.

 Clinical Interventions

 Clinical pharmacists are starting to gain traction in veterinary medicine.
 Our clinical staff pharmacist supports faculty and staff, house officers, and students by reviewing patient charts for appropriate medication therapy, correct doses, and dosing intervals.
-They are also present at internal medicine rounds in order to answer pharmacy focused questions.